operable/cog/docs/api/errors.md

 ## Errors

-When a request responds with an error, it should always include the appropriate HTTP status code for that error.
+When a request responds with an error, it must always include the appropriate HTTP status code for that error.

-The error response should always include a top level of resource of `errors` as an array.
-The errors array should contain only objects that match the error format.
+The error response must include a top level of resource of `errors` as an array.
+The errors array must contain only objects that match the error format.

 The response may optionally include other resources at the top level alongside